swilgosz/hanamimastery/data/episodes/7-untangle-your-app-with-dry-monads.md

 end
 ```

-At the very top, you have the authorization check, which I've just implemented as a placeholder for this showcase, checking if the authorization header is present.
+At the very top**, you have the authorization check**, which I've just implemented as a placeholder for this showcase, checking if the authorization header is present.
 I've written a complete tests coverage for this project to refactor safely, and it had been caught by one test example.

 Then when there are specific errors risen, I'm rescuing from them calling proper error rendering methods.

-Still, this single controller action does several things and there are some issues hard to be seen and tough to debug.
+Still, **this single controller action does several things** and there are some issues hard to be seen and tough to debug.

 And this is a super simple one.

-My experience from big rails projects shows that one can never underestimate, how big rails controllers may become.
+My experience from big rails projects shows that **one can never underestimate, how big rails controllers may become.**

+#### Hidden issues in standard Rails applications

 Let me go through some of the issues hidden here.

+**Unnecessary DB requests**

 You can see, that it first authorizes the request.
-It's not ideal, because it happens before params deserialization.
+It's not ideal, because it **happens before params deserialization**.
 This usually means, fetching objects from the database, like the OAuth application, or current user, which may result in unnecessary DB queries.

+Imagine big [CanCanCan](https://github.com/CanCanCommunity/cancancan) Ability class, and You'll immediately get an idea what I'm talking about.

+**Conditional validations**

 Then we have the validation check, rendering validation errors in case of failure.
-Here is another common problem hidden.
-The user may be valid for creation, but to update the user, you could need different validation rules.
+Here is another common problem hidden. **The user may be valid for creation**, but to update the user, **you could need different validation rules**.

 In this case, you'll end up with conditional validations which are very hard to be tracked.

+**API versioning and backward compatibility**

-Also when your application supports multiple API versions, it may be possible, that in the older API version your user was valid, but then you had added more validation rules to the user and the new API is not backward compatible.
+Also when your application supports multiple API versions, it may be possible, that in the older API version your user was valid, **but then you had added more validation rules to the use**r and the new API is not backward compatible.

 API versioning, when we have validations stored in global Active Record models, is very hard to maintain, and this is the main reason I'm avoiding storing validation logic inside of the models.

+**Business logic in the controller**

 Then, finally, we have a business validation rule that prevents our action to succeed.
 It's not about validating the input.

-The request body is completely valid and the client has an access to perform the request, but at the current state of the application, this action is not allowed due to the business condition.
+The **request body is completely valid** and the **client has an access to perform the request**, but at the current state of the application, this action is not allowed due to the business condition.

 These kinds of checks are something I often see in rails controllers or models, but I love the approach coming from Domain Driven Development, where the Business logic is aggregated in a completely separated object.

+**So our controller**

+1. Deserializes the input
+2. Authorizes the request
+3. Validates the params
+4. Checks business conditions
+5. Performs the action (updates the application state)
+6. Serializes the response

 Each of these steps **can potentially be a bit complicated**, like validating the request parameters, or checking if the business rules allow for given action to be performed in the current application state.

 **It makes TOTAL SENSE then to not keep it all in the controllers, right**?

-However, in most Rails applications all those steps tend to be squeezed between the Model and Controller without too much thought behind processing the business processes.
+However, i**n most Rails applications all those steps tend to be squeezed between the Model and Controller** without too much thought behind processing the business processes.

 If you'll add 10 additional actions to the single user model, you'll easily end up with a big mess.

 So, writing service objects for each and every action in your controller is pretty useful.

+### Refactoring the controller action

 Now let me refactor this code to make it more straightforward, more scalable, and more reliable.

 I'll use tree gems to do that.

-### Dry-Monads
+#### 1. Dry-Monads

 To easily create objects which list several steps to perform, and better handle errors, I'll use [Dry-Monads](https://dry-rb.org/gems/dry-monads/).

 With this gem, I'll be able to ensure, that All my objects always return the same type of objects, either Success or Failure, which can be easily caught, compared, and processed later.

-### Dry-Matcher
+#### 2. Dry-Matcher

 [Dry-Matcher](https://dry-rb.org/gems/dry-matcher/) is a pattern matching for Ruby that puts error handling to the next level.
 It has built-in integration with `dry-monads`, so It's a natural candidate to be used as a comparison engine for different failure objects.

-### Dry-Validation
+#### 3. Dry-Validation

 Finally, [Dry::Validation](https://dry-rb.org/gems/dry-validation/) is the best validation engine I know.
 I use it in all my projects for years already, to extract my validation rules out of Active Record objects.